monome/monome.github.io/twenty.md

 ![](image/20/2507-shelves.jpg)

-july 2025 &mdash; beechi insists that we reuse these cardboard boxes until they absolutely disintegrate, some of which must be a decade old by now. having less enthusiasm for cardboard, lemmy stayed home this day.
+july 2025, delhi &mdash; beechi insists that we reuse these cardboard boxes until they absolutely disintegrate, some of which must be a decade old by now. having less enthusiasm for cardboard, lemmy stayed home this day.

 ![](image/20/2412-grease.jpg)

-december 2024 &mdash; a cursed object is also an enchanted object. each arc produced between 2012 and 2022 had its fancy custom bearings anointed with industrial grease using a paintbrush from this object. sometimes we'd need to scoop more from the vat using that bit of circuit board cutoff. some habits are accidental and don't get reevaluated for years because they just sortof work.
+december 2024, delhi &mdash; a cursed object is also an enchanted object. each arc produced between 2012 and 2022 had its fancy custom bearings anointed with industrial grease using a paintbrush from this object. sometimes we'd need to scoop more from the vat using that bit of circuit board cutoff. some habits are accidental and don't get reevaluated for years because they just sortof work.

 ![](image/20/0805-tapemachine.jpg)